mmuratarat/mmuratarat.github.io/_pages/faq.md

 66. [What does link function do?](#what-does-link-function-do)
 67. [Given X and Y are independent variables with normal distributions, what is the mean and variance of the distribution of 2X - Y when the corresponding distributions are X follows N (3, 4) and Y follows N(1, 4)?](#given-x-and-y-are-independent-variables-with-normal-distributions-what-is-the-mean-and-variance-of-the-distribution-of-2x---y-when-the-corresponding-distributions-are-x-follows-n-3-4-and-y-follows-n1-4)
 68. [A system is guaranteed to fail 10% of a time within any given hour, what's the failure rate after two hours ? after n-hours?](#a-system-is-guaranteed-to-fail-10-of-a-time-within-any-given-hour-whats-the-failure-rate-after-two-hours--after-n-hours)
+68. What is the relation between variance and sum of squares?
 69. [What is analysis of variance (ANOVA)?](#what-is-analysis-of-variance-anova)
 70. [What is analysis of covariance (ANCOVA)?](#what-is-analysis-of-covariance-ancova)
 70. [What is Homogeneity of Variances?
 When and how should we check it?](#what-is-homogeneity-of-variances-when-and-how-should-we-check-it)